 How can I renew or release a Dynamic IP address in Linux?

-Normally, dhclient produces no output, so in order to see what it's doing, we need to give it the -v (verbose) option.
+Normally, dhclient produces no output, to see what it's doing, we need to give it the -v (verbose) option.
 We also need to run dhclient as root with the sudo command, because changing the system networking configuration requires escalated privileges.

 sudo dhclient -v